vulkano-rs/vulkano-www/content/guide-example-operation.md

 The `execute` function returns an object that represents the execution of the command buffer.

-After submitting the command buffer, we might be tempted to try read the content of the `destination` buffer as demonstrated in [the previous section](/guide/buffer-creation).
+After submitting the command buffer, we might be tempted to try to read the content of the `destination` buffer as demonstrated in [the previous section](/guide/buffer-creation).
 However calling `destination.read()` now would return an error, because the buffer is maybe currently being written by the GPU.